Introduction to Avalanches (non-motorized)

 - Understand basic companion rescue.

-One classroom session of 3 hours and a field session of 7 hours.
+One classroom session of 3 hours (virtual) and a field session of 7 hours.

 Students are required to have a fully operational modern avalanche transceiver, an avalanche shovel (no plastic blades), and an avalanche probe.
 For the non-motorized class, you are required to have downhill (or backcountry) skis or snowboard with appropriate bindings.
 You do not need climbing skins.

-The classroom portion of the course on Thursday, February 28, 2019, will begin at 6:00 pm and last until 9:00 pm.
-It will take place at Flathead Community College.
-The field portion of the course on Saturday, March 2, 2019, will take place at Whitefish Mountain Resort from 9:00 am until 4:00 pm.
+The classroom portion (virtual) of the course on Thursday, February 4, 2021, will begin at 6:00 pm and last until 9:00 pm.
+It will take place virtually through a zoom presentation.
+The field portion of the course on Saturday, February 6, 2021, will take place at Whitefish Mountain Resort from 9:00 am until 4:00 pm.
 Cost for both the classroom and field session is $50.

 This class is offered by Flathead Avalanche Center in partnership with Flathead Valley Community College (FVCC).